Table of Contents

 The Final Notice of Intent to Levy informs the taxpayer of the right to request a collection due process hearing.
 We recommend taxpayers request a collection due process hearing to temporarily stop the IRS from collection actions.

-If you received a tax notice do not panic and if you need to speak with a tax attorney contact Alizio Law, PLLC at (212) 520-2906.
+If you received a tax notice do not panic and if you need assistance contact Alizio Law, PLLC at (212) 520-2906.